SmritiGoyal/rtat-optimization/docs/methodology.md

 ### 6.1 Time-based splits, never random

-The training data spans 2023-2025; the holdout is 2026 (Jan-Apr).
+The training data spans 2023-2025; the holdout is 2026 (Jan-Feb).
 Aggregates are fit on the 2023-2024 fold for selection and refit on all 2023-2025 for the final model; the 2026 holdout is scored exactly once.
 This discipline is what makes the validation and holdout numbers meaningful.

 **Validation-to-holdout, honestly.**
-The model is selected on a strict 2023-2024 -> 2025 split (T=5 validation AUC ~0.77), then refit on all 2023-2025 and scored once on the locked 2026 holdout (T=5 AUC 0.807).
+The model is selected on a strict 2023-2024 -> 2025 split (T=5 validation AUC ~0.77), then refit on all 2023-2025 and scored once on the locked 2026 holdout (T=5 AUC 0.819).
 The holdout sits slightly above the selection-fold validation because the final model trains on an extra year of data.
 Generalization is evidenced by consistent performance across all four thresholds and by the NPS external validation — not by a single tight gap.

 A time-ordered split is non-negotiable for a deployment scenario.
 A random split would let the model see July 2025 patterns at training time and predict on June 2025 — production won't have that information.
 The time-ordered split is what makes the validation and holdout numbers meaningful; see Section 6.3 for why the originally-reported tight validation->holdout gap was an artifact rather than evidence of generalization.